zephinzer/wiki.joeir.net/docs/dev/kubernetes.md

 - role: worker
 ```

-Run the following from the same directory as the `kind-config.yaml` file
+Run the following from the same directory as the `kind-config.yaml` file:

 ```sh
 kind create cluster --config ./kind-config.yaml;